 Impacts on Trucking Carriers

 Carriers play a vital role in ensuring that their drivers meet the English language proficiency requirements.
-After June 25, 2024, carriers should implement thorough screening processes during the hiring phase to evaluate the English-language proficiency of potential commercial truck drivers.
+Carriers should implement thorough screening processes during the hiring phase to evaluate the English-language proficiency of potential commercial truck drivers.
 This might involve informal English proficiency tests or assessing their ability to read road signs and manuals.
 They should also provide ongoing training resources and support to help drivers improve their English language skills if needed, and this can help with their fleet safety.

 Challenges Faced by Truck Associations